Close Menu

 ABSTRACT

-Association between Henoch-Schonlein purpura and Helicobacter pylori infection is rarely reported in the literature.
-We present a case of Henoch-Schonlein purpura with severe gastrointestinal manifestations, bradycardia and euthyroid sick syndrome, were resolution of disease occurred only after the eradication of Helicobacter pylori infection.
+Association between Henoch-Schönlein purpura and Helicobacter pylori infection is rarely reported in the literature.
+We present a case of Henoch-Schönlein purpura with severe gastrointestinal manifestations, bradycardia and euthyroid sick syndrome, which resolved only after the eradication of Helicobacter pylori infection.

 Accepted: